wemake-services/meta/_rsdp/creating-merge-requests.md

 **Required.**

-You should clearly specify which issue this merge request will close, when merged.
+You should clearly specify which issue this merge request will close when merged.
 You could also specify what issues this merge request references.
 Some old issues maybe?
 [Format](https://docs.gitlab.com/ee/user/project/issues/closing_issues.html#via-merge-request) is very simple: `closes #issue_number` to close some specific issue.
 Use `refs #issue_number` to reference an issue.